fabferri/about-k8s/aks-hands-on/aks-4th-hands-on-mysql-part1/Readme.md

 ### <a name="Persistent Volume Claim"></a> STEP 3: Persistent Volume Claim
-- A PVC is used to automatically provision storage based on a storage class created in STEP1.
+- A PVC is used to automatically provision storage based on a storage class created in STEP 1.
 A PVC can use one of the pre-created storage classes or a user-defined storage class to create an Azure files share for the desired SKU and size.
 - The Persistent Volume Claim (PVC) customize the amount of allocated storage requested from the storage class created in STEP 1.
 - When you create a pod definition, the PVC is specified to request the desired storage.
 The second task is to apply the **02-pvc.yaml** manifest file.

 ### <a name="connecto to the AKS cluster"></a> STEP 4: Deployment of MySQL